2012 Porsche Cayenne Hybrid Performance

 Handling and Braking

-Test drivers agree that the Porsche Cayenne Hybrid and its sibling, the Volkswagen Touareg Hybrid, are the best-handling SUVs on the market.
-However, they have some problems with its brakes.
+Test drivers agree that the Porsche Cayenne Hybrid is one of the the best-handling SUVs on the market.
 Most say that the brakes are fantastic compared with other hybrids, but they’re not up to scratch when compared with other Porsches.
-That means if you’re shopping among Porsches, they’re not the best, but if you’re shopping for a hybrid SUV, you can’t get much better.

 - "One of the, if not the, most car-like SUVs on the road.
 Cayenne's standard all-wheel drive provides reassuring grip, and steering feel is excellent.
 Porsche's Torque Vectoring Plus provides a noticeable handling benefit, with enhanced stability and less body lean in fast turns.
 Braking is strong and secure.” -- Consumer Guide

 - "The batteries and electric motor add back most of the weight Porsche trimmed in the Cayenne's redesign, but for what it is, the Hybrid is surprisingly nimble and responsive.” -- Automobile Magazine

 - "You would expect a Porsche, even a Cayenne Hybrid, to have superior handling, and it does, feeling light on its wheels as it slips through corners like a dancer.” -- CNET